How to setup a mobile wallet and easily maximize your purchases

 Now you can pick the card you want to pay with and hold it near the card reader to complete the transaction.

 Take note of the virtual account number because this is the number the card reader will be receiving.
-So if the cashier asks for the last 4 digits of your card, give them this number, NOT the last 4 numbers from your actual card.
+So if the cashier asks for the last four digits of your card, give her this number, not the last four numbers from your actual card.

 Step 1.
 Install Samsung Pay